-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Chris Pratt

-Aye Aye!
-Captain Pratt and his tiny pirate (AKA his 4-year-old son Jack) lounge on a boat as the "Guardians of the Galaxy" star wears some killer shades and his son sports an eyepatch.
+Captain Pratt and his tiny pirate lounge on a boat as the "Guardians of the Galaxy" star wears some killer shades, and his son sports an eyepatch.

 Photo: